cristianowa/gitinfo/README.md

 Have you ever wanted to know which developer, period is more productive (in terms of lines of code changed)?
 Well, this tools aims to provide some inside over it.

+## Requirements

+You need to install git-extra `sudo apt-get install git-extra` so all comands are avaialble.

 ## Installing

 For now, this is not published to pypi or dockerhub, so you have to use the source code or build the docker yourself.